- Our technology causes stress

 Most of us check some type of device compulsively every few minutes, or in some cases, every few seconds.

-Response time expectations are out of control.
+Response time expectations in social groups are out of control.
 Attention spans are gone.
 Withdrawal symptoms are easily documented, and not after days, but immediately after we are separated from our phones.

 Our technology causes stress

 But it’s not just separation that causes anxiety as the 60 Minutes story suggested, it’s using the phone itself.